elgris/microservice-app-example/todos-api/README.md

 This service is written in NodeJS, it provides CRUD operations over TODO entries.
 It keeps all the data in memory.
 Following API endpoints are exposed:

-- `GET /todos?userId=id` - list all TODOs for a given user
+- `GET /todos` - list all TODOs for a given user, user ID is taken from JWT
 - `POST /todos` - create new TODO
-- `GET /todos/:taskId` - get a TODO by ID
-- `PUT /todos/:taskId` - modify a TODO by ID
 - `DELETE /todos/:taskId` - modify a TODO by ID

 TODO object looks like this: